bustle/ember-restless/README.md

 # Ember RESTless [![Build Status](https://travis-ci.org/bustlelabs/ember-restless.png?branch=master)](https://travis-ci.org/bustlelabs/ember-restless)

-RESTless is a lightweight data persistence library for Ember.js. (~5KB minified & gzipped)
+RESTless is a lightweight data persistence library for [Ember.js](http://emberjs.com).

 Out of the box, it is used to communicate with a remote JSON REST API to map data between a server and your Ember.js application.